You need:

 unxz v-i.img.xz

-Configure the installer.
-Create a YAML file like the one below, but with valued customized for you.
-You need one of authorized_keys_file
+3. Write a configuration file for the installer, to allow logging in via SSH to the running installer.
+If you don’t intend to do that, you can just create an empty file.
+Otherwise, create a YAML file like the one below, but with values customized for you.
+You need one of authorized_keys_file or user_ca_pub_file.

 user_ca_pub_file: ~liw/.ssh/ca/userca.pub